-Today’s post is written by Christina Wallace.
-Christina is the co-founder and CEO of Quincy, a new approach to work apparel for ambitious young women.
+Today’s post is written by Christina Wallace, the co-founder and CEO of Quincy, a new approach to work apparel for ambitious young women.
 Trained first as a classical pianist and cellist at Interlochen Arts Academy, then as a mathematician and theater director at Emory University, Christina is not your typical fashion entrepreneur.
-In 2008 she attended Harvard Business School.
 Follow her on Twitter at @cmwalla.

-Here is how to update your wardrobe for spring — without breaking the bank.
+Here is how to update your spring wardrobe — without breaking the bank.

 Color: You already have it, now pair it in new ways to achieve spring’s bold looks.
 Color blocking is everywhere this season, followed closely by tone-on-tone (pairing neighboring shades from the color wheel rather than contrasting ones).
 To keep this trend from looking too costume-y, pick two pieces to stand out (think cobalt skinnies with a fuchsia cashmere sweater or a coral blouse with a burnt orange pencil skirt) and accessorize with neutrals.